How To ‘Break In’

 4) Try Events and Online Hosting

 Look, I get it.
+It is tough to break in.
 It wasn’t different for me, I had to create my career too.
-Spec Screenwriting and filmmaking is a tough gig.
+Spec Screenwriting and filmmaking is a difficult gig.
 But if you concentrate too much on the ‘break in’ moment, you may miss opportunities right in front of you.

 Instead, I put to you … What is more preferable: